Venom1991/refind-btrfs/README.md

 This tool is currently available only in the [AUR](https://aur.archlinux.org/packages/refind-btrfs/) which means that [Arch Linux](https://www.archlinux.org/) users (as well as users of derivative distributions, I imagine) can easily install it.

 It comes with a script (refind-btrfs) which can be used to perform the described steps, on-demand (root privileges are required to run it).
 There is also a [systemd](https://en.wikipedia.org/wiki/Systemd) service aptly named **refind-btrfs.service** which runs the tool in a background mode of operation where the described steps are performed automatically once a change (directory creation or deletion) happens in the watched snapshot directories which are the same ones as those in which it searches for snapshots.
-Before running the script for the first time or enabling and starting the service make sure to check and modify the config file (/etc/refind-btrfs.conf) to suit your needs and run the script to make sure that the tool itself functions correctly and to see whether you're satisfied with the end result.
+Before running the script for the first time or enabling and starting the service make sure to at least check and perhaps modify the config file (/etc/refind-btrfs.conf) to suit your needs.

 If you wish to check the current status and log output of the running service you can do so by executing:
 ```